-(A) Income on D eep discount bond (issued on or after 15/2/2002): If such bond is neither Any change in the market value (MV) of Deep discount bond from the end of one financial year to another shall be treated as interest income of the assessee. transferred nor matured.
-Where the assessee is not an original subscriber then, income for the valuation dainmediately falling after acquisition shall be "market value on valuation date less cost" Taxpoint: Interest income in the year in which assessee acquired such bond Income = MV at the end of the 1st year - Original cost.
-Interest income in subsequent years Income = MV at the end of the year - MV at the beginning of the year.
-Note: For this purpose, market values of different instruments declared by the Reserve Bank of India or by the Primary Dealers Association of India jointly with the Fixed Income Money Market and Derivatives Association of India may be referred.
+(incurred on or other 15 (0 (0000)) A) Income on Deep discount bond If such bond is neither transferred nor matured.
+Any change in the market value (MV) of Deep discount bond from the end of one financial year to another shall be treated as interest income of the assessee.
+Where the assessee is not an original subscriber then, income for the valuation date immediately falling after acquisition shall be "marke value on valuation date less cost".
+Taxpoint: Interest income in the year in which assessee acquired such bond Income = MV at the end of the 1st year - Original cost.
+Interest income in subsequent years Income = MV at the end of the year - MV at the beginning of the year Note : For this purpose, market values of different instruments declared by the Reserve Bank of India or by the Primary Dealers Association of India jointly with the Fixed Income Money Market and Derivatives Association or India may be referred.
 If such bond is redeemed The difference between the redemption price and the value as on the last valuation date immediately preceding the maturity date, shall be treated as interest income.
-Taxpoint: Interest income = Redemption price - Value as on the last valuation date immediately preceding the maturity date • Where such bond is redeemed by the intermediate purchaser (not the original subscriber) then the difference between cost# and redemption price shall be taken as interest income.
+Taxpoint: Interest income = Redemption price - Value as on the las valuation date immediately preceding the maturity date Where such bond is redeemed by the intermediate purchaser (not the original subscriber) then the difference between cost[#] and redemption price shall be taken as interest income.
 Cost means acquisition cost plus income, if any, already offered to tax by such transferor up to the date of transfer.
 Taxpoint: Interest income = Redemption price - Acquisition cost - Income from such bond already offered to tax If such bond is transferred before maturity.
 The difference between the sale price and cost of the bond (including income, if any, already offered to tax by such transferor up to the date of transfer) will be taxable under the head 'Capital gains'.
-(B) Income on De eep discount bond (issued before 15/2/2002): If such bond is redeemed The difference between the redemption price and the issue price shall be treated as interest income and taxed entirely in the year of redemption.
-Taxpoint: Interest income = Redemption price - Issue Price Taxable in the year of redemption If such bond is transferred The difference between the sale price and cost of acquisition of the bond will be taxable under the head 'Capital gains'. before maturity Taxpoint: Capital gain = Sale Price - Issue Price Taxable in the year of such transfer Note: However, i n all the above cases if such bond is kept by the assessee as stock then such income shall be treated as business income.
+B) Income on Deep discount bond (issued before 15/2/2002): If such bond is redeemed The difference between the redemption price and the issue price shall be treated as interest income and taxed entirely in the year of redemption.
+Taxpoint: Interest income = Redemption price - Issue Price Taxable in the year of redemption If such bond is transferred before maturity The difference between the sale price and cost of acquisition of the bonc will be taxable under the head 'Capital gains'.
+Taxpoint: Capital gain = Sale Price - Issue Price